magic-wormhole/magic-wormhole/docs/transit.md

 yield rp.close()
 ```

-Records can be sent and received arbitrarily (you are not limited to taking
+Records can be sent and received in arbitrary order (you are not limited to
-turns).
+taking turns).

 The record-pipe object also implements the `IConsumer`/`IProducer` protocols
 for **bytes**, which means you can transfer a file by wiring up a file reader